VictoriaMetrics/VictoriaMetrics/docs/README.md

      Retention filter in the format 'filter:retention'.
 For example, '{env="dev"}:3d' configures the retention for time series with env="dev" label to 3 days.
 See https://docs.victoriametrics.com/#retention-filters for details.
 This flag is available only in VictoriaMetrics enterprise.
 See https://docs.victoriametrics.com/enterprise.html
      Supports an array of values separated by comma or specified via multiple flags.
   -retentionPeriod value
      Data with timestamps outside the retentionPeriod is automatically deleted.
-See also -retentionFilter The following optional suffixes are supported: h (hour), d (day), w (week), y (year).
+The minimum retentionPeriod is 24h or 1d.
+See also -retentionFilter
+     The following optional suffixes are supported: h (hour), d (day), w (week), y (year).
 If suffix isn't set, then the duration is counted in months (default 1).
-The minimum retention period is 24h or 1d.
   -retentionTimezoneOffset duration
      The offset for performing indexdb rotation.
 If set to 0, then the indexdb rotation is performed at 4am UTC time per each -retentionPeriod.
 If set to 2h, then the indexdb rotation is performed at 4am EET time (the timezone with +2h offset)
   -search.cacheTimestampOffset duration